CodingTrain/thecodingtrain.com/content/adding-content-guide.md

 Most of the properties should translate directly from the current setup.

+#### Languages and topics

+The actual values for these haven't been decided, so we are open for you to suggest the set of possible values to have as options.

+#### Code examples

-`"codeExamples"` are thought to contain the main code worked on the video, and any variations that may
+`"codeExamples"` are thought to contain objects that reference the main code worked on the video, and that are contained in the corresponding `src/` folder in the video's directory.

+`"folder"` should directly reference a subfolder inside of `src/`.

+`"language"` is the main language, framework or library being used.
+We are curretly considering values `"p5js"`, `"node"` and `"processing"`.
+Please let us know if more should be added to add the corresponding image icons.

+While `"webEditor"` are considered only for p5.js editors, and is an optional property.

 If there are missing properties to consider in this translation, please let us know!

+#### Group Links

+#### Contributions

 Contributions' metadata files (`video-slug/contributions/contribution-slug.json`) are also JSON files with the following structure that closely resembles the one suggested in the [current contribution guide](https://thecodingtrain.com/Guides/community-contribution-guide.html):